lorenzo-leuck/teste-backend/README.md

 - The URL redirection is implemented at the root level, bypassing the global API prefix
 - This allows shortened URLs to be accessed directly through the base domain
 - The redirection controller handles all requests matching the pattern `/:shortCode`
+- Each redirection increments the click count for the URL
+- Click statistics are included in URL responses

 ## Observability